 Yes, for the simple reason that all crops have multiple species with varied characteristics and benefits. black pepper is no different!

-No, All species of black pepper cannot be grown in all pepper growing tracts.
+No, All species of black pepper cannot be grown in all pepper-growing tracts.
 Different species of pepper are conducive to specific rainfall, altitude and other natural aspects.
-In Kodagu district, we can see different species in different parts.
+In the Kodagu district, we can see different species in different parts.
 Some species are common to all the areas and some are specific to some areas or landscapes.

-How Adi pepper is different from other pepper?
+How Adi pepper is different from other peppers?

 Yielding vine of Adi pepper

 What is black pepper?

 Piper Nigrum, also known as black pepper is the name given to the dried corns or fruits of some species of the Piperaceae family.
 Considered “Black Gold” for its value, it is the most prominent and commercially viable black pepper species to date.
 But we believe that the time is ripe for the "black diamond" to be the new premium black pepper!

 Characteristics of Adi pepper: